jaymoulin/keeptune/README.md

 Please, feel free to make donations, this will help me continuing making useful apps ;)

-I decided to publish their code instead of mine but you can still open issue for bugs reports or feature request

 _____

 This Google Chrome extension allows you to easily download albums you can listen on Bandcamp, Soundcloud and more to come